-The allowance is increased by a provision charged to operations and reduced for losses actually incurred, and is included in the financial statements as a reduction of student loans receivable.
-INvestEd utilizes a national collection agency to attempt collection on charged off accounts.
+The allowance is increased by a provision charged to operations and reduced for losses actually incurred and is included in the financial statements as a reduction of student loans receivable.
+INvestEd utilizes a national collection agency or an Indiana law firm specializing in collections to attempt collection on charged off accounts.
 The amount attributable to recoveries remains in the allowance.

-In completing the analysis of the adequacy of the allowance for loan losses, past collection experience, delinquency trends and size of the portfolio, economic conditions, document deficiencies, and other factors are considered.
+In completing the analysis of the adequacy of the allowance for loan losses, past collection experience, delinquency trends, size of the portfolio, economic conditions, document deficiencies, and other factors are considered.
 Significant changes in these factors could impact the allowance and provision for loan losses.
 Accordingly, the evaluation of the allowance for loan losses is inherently subjective as it requires material estimates that may be subject to change.